Martin Landau: 1989–1999: Career resurgence

 He won an Oscar for Best Supporting Actor for his performance in Ed Wood (1994), a biopic in which Landau plays actor Bela Lugosi.
 Landau researched the role of Lugosi by watching many old Lugosi movies and studying Lugosi's Hungarian accent, which contributed to Lugosi's decline in acting.
 "I began to respect this guy and pity him," said Landau.
 "I saw the humor in him.
 This, for me, became a love letter to him, because he never got a chance to get out of that.
 I got a chance to make a comeback in my career.
 And I'm giving him one.
 I'm giving him the last role he never got."
 Landau also received a Screen Actors Guild Award, a Golden Globe Award and a Saturn Award for the role, as well as accolades from a number of critics' groups.

-Landau's film roles in the 1990s included a down-on-his-luck Hollywood producer in the comedy Mistress (1992) with Robert De Niro, and judges in the dramas City Hall (1995) with Al Pacino, Rounders (1998) with Matt Damon, and Ready to Rumble in 1999.
+Landau's film roles in the 1990s included a down-on-his-luck Hollywood producer in the comedy Mistress (1992) with Robert De Niro, and judges in the dramas City Hall (1995) with Al Pacino, Rounders (1998) with Matt Damon, B.A.P.S.
+(1997) with Halle Berry, and Ready to Rumble in 2000.
 He played Geppetto in The Adventures of Pinocchio (1996).
 Landau provided the voice of Scorpion for the first two seasons of the 1990s Spider-Man television series.
 Landau left the series after two seasons when he won the Academy Award and lacked time for the series; Richard Moll was recast as Scorpion.
 He played the part of Jacob, son of Isaac, in the TV miniseries Joseph, alongside Ben Kingsley as Potiphar and Paul Mercurio as Joseph.